 Council's Stormwater Assets 10-year Resourcing Strategy, as illustrated in Figure 7, displays capital expenditure builds gradually and increases over the 10 year period for renewal and new projects committed to in Council's Delivery Program, including the Flood Mitigation Program, major drainage construction projects, and the waterways restorations program.
 The initial acquisition and construction costs of any asset represent only a portion of the costs over its lifecycle.
 New assets require ongoing funding to operate, maintain, renew, and dispose of in the future.

-Figure 7 Stormwater assets expenditure forecast for 2023/24-2032/33
+Figure 7 Stormwater assets 10 years expenditure forecast

 PARKS AND RESERVES